 SECTION 10.
 Default.
 Any person referred to in Section 11 (other than the Authority) may take such action as may be necessary and appropriate, including seeking mandate or specific performance by court order, to cause the Authority to file its Annual Report or to give notice of a Listed Event.
 The holders of not less than a majority in aggregate principal amount of Series 2020 Bonds outstanding may take such actions as may be necessary and appropriate, including seeking mandate or specific performance by court order, to challenge the adequacy of any information provided pursuant to this Disclosure Agreement, or to enforce any other obligation of the Authority hereunder.
 A default under this Disclosure Agreement shall not be deemed an event of default under the Authorizing Resolution, the Trust Indenture or the Series 2020 Bonds, and the sole remedy under this Disclosure Agreement in the event of any failure of the Authority to comply herewith shall be an action to compel performance.
 Nothing in this provision shall be deemed to restrict the rights or remedies of any holder pursuant to the Securities Exchange Act of 1934, the rules and regulations promulgated thereunder, or other applicable laws.

 SECTION 11.
-Beneficiaries.
-This Disclosure Agreement shall inure solely to the benefit of the Authority, the Participating Underwriters, and holders from time to time of the Authority's bonds and notes, and shall create no rights in any other person or entity.
+Beneficiaries .
+This Disclosure Agreem the Participating Underwriters, and holders from time to time of rights in any other person or entity.
+J .
+Date: December, 2020 MOSAIC DISTRICT COMMUNITY DEVELOPMENT AUTHORITY By:Chairman

-Date: December \\, 2020

-By: \\\\ Chairman